NIH-MIP/pytorch_cmd_line_tools/README.md

-Tools for running pytorch from command line (to make running on cluster easier)
+Tools for running deep learning models from command line (to make it easier to run on Biowulf cluster)

 # create_imagefolder.py
 command line program that puts all your files in Pytorch ImageFolder.
 Expects .jpeg images with label after final underscore